LIST: Provinces, cities, municipalities under state of calamity

 While 1,117 evacuation centers shelter 147,521 displaced residents, another 97,958 people have sought refuge elsewhere.

-Here’s a list of local governments that have declared a state of calamity, or have the intention of doing so:
+As of 12:10 p.m. on July 25, these are the local governments that have declared a state of calamity, or have the intention of doing so:

 National Capital Region